Bratsera/Excel-Tool/README.md

 You finally need to run the build.py script to update the UI changes in the code

 ## Making a standalone build
-To build an executable for Window ns, run the following command: `python exe.py build` For other OS see the cx_freeze docs: https://cx-freeze.readthedocs.io/en/latest/builtdist.html
+To build an executable e.g for Windows (also tested with MacOS), run the following command: `python exe.py build` For further build customization see the cx_freeze docs: https://cx-freeze.readthedocs.io/en/latest/builtdist.html